create3000/x_ite/docs/reference/Browser-Services.md

 #### Promise **importJS** (*Object json*)

-Imports a X3D JSON document or fragment, converts it, and returns the resulting scene object.
+Imports a X3D JSON document or fragment, converts it, and a Promise object is returned and a X3DScene object is passed as result to it.

 #### String **getBrowserProperty** (*String name*)